luisico/gold-standard-images/README.md

 #### Upload

-To upload the artifact, first login to your VMware account and  manually upload the OVA image at `$artdir/$artifact.ova`.
+To upload the artifact, login to your VMware account and manually upload the OVA image at `$artdir/$artifact.ova`.

 ``` sh
 build=vmware